adityaa2404/Basic-Rag/README.md

 ## 📖 About The Project

-RAGify is a document Q&A platform that leverages **Retrieval-Augmented Generation (RAG)** to provide accurate, context-aware answers from your own documents.
+SMART-RAG is a document Q&A platform that leverages **Retrieval-Augmented Generation (RAG)** to provide accurate, context-aware answers from your own documents.
 Users can upload PDFs, text files, or Excel spreadsheets, which are then processed and indexed for semantic search.

 By combining advanced document parsing, vector search, and generative AI, RAGify makes large and complex documents easily searchable through natural language queries, saving time and unlocking insights from your data.